Iowa Child Support Guidelines

 How does Iowa calculate child support?

-Iowa uses the income shares model.
-Both parents’ net incomes are combined, and the guidelines table specifies a total support obligation based on that combined income and the number of children.
-The obligation is divided between the parents in proportion to their individual incomes.
-Adjustments are then made for health insurance, childcare, and other expenses.
+Iowa uses the income shares model under Iowa Court Rule 9.4, based on both parents’ net incomes (not gross).
+Both net incomes are combined, and the guidelines table specifies a total support obligation for the applicable combined income level and number of children.
+Each parent’s share is proportional to their percentage of combined net income.
+Health insurance, childcare, and medical support are added separately.

 What is the 10% rule for modifying child support in Iowa?